LaunchCodeEducation/liftoff/docs/_sources/modules/git/git-workflow.rst.txt

       * Your URL will be changed to a unique address for the new PR. https://github.com/LaunchCodeEducation/example-pull-request/pull/1
       * You can share this with teammates.
-      * You can also see open PRs by going to the list of pull requests for your repository on Github.
+      * You can also see open PRs by going to the list of pull requests for your repository on GitHub.

    After these steps, you will have an open pull request.
 An open pull request can be merged or closed.
 Closing will cancel the pull request.
 Merging will merge the feature branch into master.
 Before merging, the code